This article will guide you on:

 1. Go to View Attempts page of the assignment and then select Not Started filter from the Submission Status drop down.
 This will show the list of learners how have not yet started making submission to the assignment.

 Note: Similarly, you can send reminders to learners whose submissions are in draft state.

 2. Tick the check box corresponding to the learner(s) from the list as shown below.

 3. Click Send reminder.

-4. The reminder body will contain the assignment link, for learners to access the assignment directly from the email reminder.
-Click Send Email to send the reminder email.
+4. Enter the email text in the reminder text body.
+The reminder body will also contain the assignment link, for learners to access the assignment directly from the email reminder.

 2. You can delete an assignment from the list/card view by clicking on the gear icon and selecting Delete Assignment option from the drop-down menu.

 3. Click Yes, Delete! to confirm the delete action.
 Please note, this action can not be undone and the deleted assignment cannot be recovered.